 How Does a Celebration of Life Differ from a Traditional Funeral?

-There are four basic components for Traditional Funeral Services, which make up the conventional approach to funerals:
+For traditional funeral services, there are four basic components which make up the conventional approach to funerals:

-- Ritual actions shared by a group of individuals
+– Ritual acts that a group of people share

-- Increased physical contact between attendees provide comfort
+– Increased physical interaction between participants offers comfort for

-– Witnessing the transition of the body through burial or cremation
+– Witnessing the body’s transformation through burial or cremation